SamanthaNeilen/JekyllBlog/BlogJekyll/_posts/2019-03-16-Securing-a-web-application-with-Azure-AD.markdown

 To enable a global filters for all API and MVC controllers in .NET Core  you can use a Convention to set up an AuthorizationFilter on all controllers.

-To implement the Convention, first add a new IControllerModelConvention implementation that will set the authorization policy for the controller.
+To implement the Convention, first, add a new IControllerModelConvention implementation that will set the authorization policy for the controller.
 You could add extra conditional logic to not set the policy under certain conditions.

 ```
 using Microsoft.AspNetCore.Authorization;